khan-zaid-user/zaid-khan-repository/README.md

 # zaid-khan-repository
 this is my first repository
-auther made by zaid khan
+auther- made by zaid khan